This page may contain affiliate links, see our disclaimer here.

 Hikers and walkers will find plenty of mountain paths including the European Walking Path E4, which passes by here.

 This walking path crosses the whole of the island of Crete, from the west to the east, following a total of 320 km of local walking paths, covering some of the most scenic and remote parts of the island.

 Those more adventurous may wish to explore further to the plateau of Kallikratis and its small village.
-Perhaps visit with Babis and Janina at Wild Herbs of Crete (above).
+Perhaps visit with Babis and Janina at Wild Herbs of Crete (below).
 Call first because they might not be in that village at the time of your visit.

 Thodoris Athitakis has shared his love of his village with these videos:

 Jeannette shares some beautiful images of the mountains and the plateau here:

 Or take a 9 hour overnight ferry from Pireaus port of Athens to Chania port.